 Heartworm Shot Cons

-- Some adverse side effects have been reported, including allergic reaction, lethargy, vomiting, diarrhea, seizures, weight loss, weakness, increased thirst/urination, and bleeding/bruising.
+Some adverse side effects have been reported, including allergic reactions, lethargy, vomiting, diarrhea, seizures, weight loss, weakness, increased thirst/urination, and bleeding/bruising.

 Heartworm Shots: Important Safety Information

 ProHeart 6 should not be used on dogs who are sick, underweight, or have a history of weight loss.
 The product should be used with caution in dogs who have allergies or a history of adverse allergic reactions.